martinsoft/xcodetheme/README.md

 ## Installation

-To install, copy the `.xccolortheme` file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes` and restart Xcode.
+Copy the `.xccolortheme` file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes` and restart Xcode.

 To change your theme:
 * open Xcode